 With the exception of the on-call employees, Maintenance, Operations, Laboratory, and Systems staff will return to work full time.
 Start times will be staggered.
 Supervisors of these departments will work together to create the staggered schedule, which will help with social distancing in both the locker room and the lunchroom.
 On-call employees from Maintenance, Operations, Laboratory, and Systems will also stay home on standby.
-The guidelines for on-call employees staying at home during Phases 3 and 4 are the same as they were in Phases 1 and 2.
+The guidelines for on-call employees staying at home are the same as they were in Phases 1 and 2.

-Biosolids delivery can resume in Phases 3 and 4 with the restrictions listed in section 3.6.
+Biosolids delivery can resume with the restrictions listed in section 3.6.

-Most administrative employees will continue to work remotely through Phases 3 and 4.
-The Admin Center normally houses up to 15 employees working at their desks, plus residents at the front counter, and periodic entries by WWTC staff.
-It is not possible to practice social distancing at this capacity so supervisors will work together to create a plan to keep Admin Center capacity at five (5) employees or less at any one time.
-It's possible that an employee scheduled to work remotely on a certain day would need to come into the Admin Center briefly.
+Most administrative employees will continue to work remotely.
+The Administration Center normally houses up to 16 employees working at their desks, plus residents at the front counter, periodic entries by WWTC staff and meetings in the Board room.
+It is not possible to practice social distancing at this capacity so supervisors will work together to create a plan to keep the Administration Center capacity at four (4) or less employees that will be in the building for more than one hour.
+It's possible that an employee scheduled to work remotely on a certain day would need to come into the Administration Center briefly.
+A fifth employee may enter the office so long as he/she will be in the office no more than one hour.
 A shared calendar has been created in Outlook for occupancy communication.
-Employees must check this calendar before planning to enter the Admin Center and must enter their name into the calendar and the time they need to enter so that others are aware.
-The General Manager may at his/her discretion approve additional employees to be in the Admin Center for limited periods if required in order for the District to provide our essential services.
+Employees must check this calendar before planning to enter the Administration Center and must enter their name into the calendar and the time they need be in the office so that others are aware.
+Employees should not put "ALL DAY" on the calendar but rather put the actual time frame as this will allow others that need to visit the office to know when a pocket of availability is open.
+Employees that are popping into the side hallway to pick up packages or use the time clock are not counted for the purpose of the capacity limitation provided herein.
+The General Manager may at his/her discretion approve additional employees to be in the Administration Center for limited periods if required in order for the District to provide our essential services.

-Supervisors that report to the Admin Center will continue work from home as needed to limit the number of employees in the Admin Center.
-Maintenance, Operations and Laboratory Supervisors may continue to work from home as long as at least one Supervisor is at the WWTC during normal working hours.
+Supervisors that report to the Administration Center will continue work from home as needed to limit the number of employees in the Administration Center.
+Maintenance,

+Operations and Laboratory Supervisors may continue to work from home as long as at least one supervisor is at the WWTC during normal working hours.

-3.1.3.
+3.1.4.
 Isolation Protocol

 Effects of the COVID-19 pandemic may result in District staffing levels being too low to maintain normal operations and render us unable to provide our essential service to the community.
-In this case, employees who are quarantining due to potential exposure (but have not tested positive and have not exhibited symptoms) may be asked to continue working under an isolation protocol.
+In this case, employees who are quarantining due to potential exposure (have no known exposures, have not tested positive, and have not exhibited symptoms) may be asked to continue working under an isolation protocol.
 This protocol will allow an employee to perform essential job duties while isolated from other employees.
 Details of the isolation protocol will be communicated by the management team if such an emergency arises but may include workday modifications such as: